schneems/schneems/_posts/2016-05-31-saving-sprockets.md

 author_url: https://twitter.com/schneems
 ---

-What do you do when a maintainer leaves a project with over 44 million downloads?
+What do you do when a maintainer leaves a project with over 51 million downloads?
 That is what we had to consider this year when Sprockets lost the developer responsible for more than 70% of the commits.
 We'll explore this and more through my RailsConf 2016 talk and the transcript below.

-I've given talks in 12 countries on 5 continents and this is my favorite to date.
+I've spoken in 12 countries on 5 continents and this is my favorite talk to date.
 This talk was difficult.
-The ideas were in my head, but I couldn't get the words right.
+The ideas were in my head, but I couldn't get the words right for the longest time.
 This was an emotional talk for me .
 Writing this talk turned into a soul searching journey through open source.
 What does it mean to be a maintainer?
-Hopefully you'll join me on this journey.
+What does it mean to leave a project?
+What does it mean to respect and help a maintainer?
+The road was long and perilious but i'm very happy with the talk.
+Hopefully you'll join me on this archeological expedition.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qxaE8yblHPk" frameborder="0" allowfullscreen></iframe>